wkorando/spring-boot-cloud-native-workshop/README.md

 # Connecting Spring Boot to a Cloud Hosted Database

+IBM Cloud has a catalog of services available to handle many of the needs of an enterprise.
+One of the most common requirements of enterprises is the longterm persistence of business valuable information in a database.
+In this section we will walk through connecting our Spring Boot application to a DB2 instance.

 ## Create Cloud Database

-1. Go to [https://cloud.ibm.com/](https://cloud.ibm.com/) and in the top center search for **ElephantSQL**
+1. Go to [https://cloud.ibm.com/](https://cloud.ibm.com/) and in the top center search for **DB2**
-2. Give a memorable name for the service
+2. Give a memorable name for you DB2 instance, we will be needing it later
 3. Select the **Lite** plan
+4. Select the current region you are in
 4. Click **Create**

 ## Handling the CRUD with Spring Data

+Spring Data is a popular library within the Spring Framework ecosystem.
+Using the Repostiroy pattern within Spring Data you can easily configure an application so that it is communicating with a database in mere minutes.
+We will be using Spring Data in this section to handle the database with the database we just created.

 1. Open your **pom.xml**
-2. Update the version:
+2. We will want to update the version of the application.
+The build process is using this to tag the image as well and Kubernetes, by default, won't re-deploy an image if it has the same tag as the current version on an application:

 	```
 	<version>0.0.2-SNAPSHOT</version>